Independence of Media

 - For making a news interesting and increasing the public support for an issue, media tends to highlight on only one side of the story.

-Since the media plays a significant role in deciding what stories to focus on, we can say that it decides on what is newsworthy.
-An annual event at a school may not be covered by the media but if a famous cricketer is a Chief Guest at that function, the media will be interested in covering the event.
-Media, by focusing on selective issues, has an influence on our thoughts and consequently on our actions.
-Due to the significant role that media plays in influencing us (by influencing our thoughts) it is commonly said that the media ‘sets the agenda’.
+Since media plays a significant role in deciding what stories to focus on, we can say that it decides on what is newsworthy.
+An annual event at a school may not be covered by media but if a famous cricketer is a Chief Guest at that function, media will be interested in covering the event.

 - Unsafe drinking water: Every year thousands of people die due to illness caused by contaminated water.
 But media seldom discusses this issue.

-- Slum demolition: There have been instances where the media chooses one issue over the other when they are happening simultaneously.
-There has been a report by a renowned journalist about media covering the Fashion Week in which popular designers show their new creations to the elite class; and ignoring the slum demolition that was going on in Mumbai in that week.
+- Slum demolition: There have been instances where media chooses one issue over other when they are happening simultaneously.
+There has been a report by a renowned journalist about media covering the Fashion Week in which popular designers show their new creations to the elite class, and ignoring the slum demolition that was going on in Mumbai in that week.

-- Documentary films: These are low budget films and focus on the real – life conditions of different poor communities.
+These are low budget films and focus on the real-life conditions of different poor communities.

-- Khabar Lahriya: It is a newspaper which is a fortnightly that is run by Dalit women in Chitrakoot district of Uttar Pradesh.
+It is a newspaper which is a fortnightly that is run by Dalit women in Chitrakoot district of Uttar Pradesh.
 It reports the issues of the Dalits.
-It has its reach to the farmers, shopkeepers, school teachers, panchayat members and literate women.
+It has its reach among the farmers, shopkeepers, school teachers, panchayat members and literate women.

 - Censorship: The government has powers to disallow media from publishing or showing certain stories.
 This power is called censorship.
 This power could be about disallowing a news item, scenes of a movie or lyrics of a song from being shared with the masses.